Policy, Research & International

 This hot topic covers the whole spectrum of social connectedness in later-life, ranging from loving sexual relationships to loneliness and everything in between.
 Supporting intimacy and addressing loneliness will involve examining the evidence base and rethinking policy and practice approaches at the individual, family, neighbourhood and societal levels.

 Despite evidence that people continue to desire and pursue sexual expression in later life, the stereotype of older people as asexual beings still lingers.
 This hot topic considers how longer lives and changing norms affect older people’s intimate relationships.
 It also looks at the impacts if we fail to acknowledge the role that sexuality plays in health and quality of life of older people.
-Some of the complex issues raised include: What is the role and meaning of sex for older people?
+Some of the complex issues raised include: What is the role and meaning of sexuality and intimacy for older people?
 What happens to older couples when one of them has dementia?
-How can we support lesbian, gay, bisexual, transgender and intersex (LGBTI) people to maintain their sexual orientation and gender identity in later life?
-What can we do to prevent sexual abuse of older people?
+How can we support lesbian, gay, bisexual, transgender and intersex (LGBTI) people with their sexuality and identity in later life?
+What can we do to prevent abuse of older people in intimate relationships?

 At the other end of the spectrum, there is evidence that around ten per cent of older people are chronically lonely, and that this is a significant risk factor for morbidity and mortality.
 Some groups appear to be at particular risk (including Aboriginal people; culturally and linguistically diverse people; LGBTI people; people in rural areas; Carers; and homeless people).
 In 2016, the Commissioner for Senior Victorians concluded that the prevalence and impact of loneliness among older people warrants recognition as a key policy issue.
 This hot topic considers the range of strategies that attempt to address loneliness in later life, including targeted ageing programs, new technology and general social services (such as housing and age-friendly infrastructure).